 Before you can develop satisfaction with the other areas of your Total Rewards program, you need to lock down your compensation and benefits plans and ensure that you communicate them to your employees.

-Consider the following when reviewing your compensation and benefits as part of your Total Rewards package:
+Consider the following when reviewing your compensation and benefits as part of your Total Rewards strategy:

 - Compensation: whether it’s an annual salary or regular hourly wages, fixed compensation gives employees a benchmark for building their lives.
 Developing a standardized compensation plan for each position helps prevent unfavorable pay comparisons among your employees (such as a salary compression scenario).